 This MSIB covers BOTH Sector New Orleans and MSU Baton Rouge AORs.

-Predictions for low water conditions affecting the Captain of the Port (COTP) zone New Orleans continue to improve, however the low water safety precautions outlined below remain in effect for all waters of the Lower Mississippi River (LMR) from Mile Marker 0.0 to Mile Marker 303 Ahead of Passes (AHP).
-Mariners are urged to conduct proper route assessment and refer to previously issued MSIB Volume XXII, Issue 053 and Issue 050 provide additional low water safety guidance and should be reviewed periodically.
+As a result of water level predictions continuing to fall, the Captain of the Port (COTP) New Orleans has issued additional low water safety precautions for all waters of the Lower Mississippi River (LMR) from Mile Marker 0.0 to Mile Marker 303 Ahead of Passes (AHP).
+Previously issued MSIB Volume XXII, Issue 053 and Issue 050 provide additional low water safety guidance and should be reviewed periodically.

-Mariners are reminded the sailing line – between Mile Markers 0 – 232 – follows a path through naturally deep water connected by twelve marked channels known as “crossings”.
+Mariners are reminded the sailing line – between Mile Markers 0 – 232 – follows a path through naturally deep water and marked channels situated between the crossings.
 Low water conditions have significantly reduced water depths in areas of the river outside the sailing line where mariners in the past had sufficient water depth to navigate.
 In accordance with 33 CFR 164, mariners are required to conduct proper navigation assessments.
 Mariners should pay particular attention to route planning and water levels and closely review the U.S. Army Corps of Engineers Navigation Condition Surveys prior to their transit.